 What is attribute sampling?

-The auditor sets a tolerable deviation rate before testing (ISA 530.5(e)), representing the maximum rate of deviation the auditor is willing to accept while still concluding the control is operating effectively.
-ISA 330.10 requires that when reliance is planned on controls, the tests cover a representative period — testing only the first quarter and extrapolating to the full year is insufficient unless the control operated consistently throughout the period.
+The auditor sets a tolerable deviation rate before testing ( ISA 530.5 (e)), representing the maximum rate the auditor is willing to accept while still concluding the control operates effectively.
+ISA 330.10 requires that when reliance is planned on controls, the tests cover a representative period.
+Testing only the first quarter and extrapolating to the full year is insufficient unless the control demonstrably operated the same way through the rest of the year.

 Key Points